Russian "Loaf" Cars to Become Electric Vehicles - How the Soviet Design is Being Revived

-The "Crimean Tesla" based on the UAZ-450 is expected to cost around two million rubles, according to some reports
+The "Crimean Tesla" based on UAZ-450 is expected to cost around two million rubles, according to some reports

-The Crimean scientific and production enterprise "Elkafa" has received certificates for components that will help revive the concept of a Soviet electric vehicle based on the UAZ-450 - the "Loaf".
+The Crimean scientific and production enterprise "Elkafa" has received certificates for components that will help revive the concept of a Soviet electric vehicle based on the UAZ-450 - "Loaf".
 These include a traction electric motor from the Voronezh plant, lithium-ion traction batteries from the Lipetsk region, and a battery charge controller from the Skolkovo Innovation Center.

 The revival of the project became known in the summer of 2023.
 Then, NPP "Elkafa" from Simferopol, which develops sets of components for converting conventional cars into electric ones, announced that it had begun the first tests of the new "Electro-Loaf".